pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 > **Note:**
 >
-> - The `name` field is **required** for all templates.
+> - The `name` field is **required** for all configurations.
 It must contain only lowercase letters, digits, and hyphens.
-It cannot start or end with a hyphen, or contain consecutive hyphens (e.g., `my-template`, `node-project-generator`).
+It cannot start or end with a hyphen, or contain consecutive hyphens (e.g., `my-config`, `node-project-generator`).
 > - The `description` field is optional but recommended for documentation.
-> - The `dependencies` field is optional and can be used to document template dependencies.
+> - The `dependencies` field is optional and can be used to document configuration dependencies.
-> - The `tasks` array is optional when using template inheritance.
-You can create templates with only `prompts` and/or `variables` that other templates can extend.
-See [Template Inheritance](./TEMPLATE_INHERITANCE.md) for details.
+> - The `tasks` array is optional when using configuration inheritance.
+You can create configurations with only `prompts` and/or `variables` that other configurations can extend.
+See [Configuration Inheritance](./CONFIG_INHERITANCE.md) for details.
 > - Task properties `description`, `required`, and `enabled` are optional and default to `""`, `true`, and `true` respectively.

 ### With Interactive Prompts